 Finding and nurturing the right sales manager is one of the most critical investments you can make in your revenue engine.
 This isn't about promoting your top-performing salesperson; it's about identifying a true leader who can coach, strategize, and build a high-performing team.
 A great manager acts as a force multiplier, turning a group of individual contributors into a cohesive unit that consistently hits its targets.
 The process starts with a clear understanding of what you need and continues with dedicated support long after the offer letter is signed.
 Here’s how you can hire a fantastic manager and help them succeed.

-Define the Role and Success Metrics
+First, Define the Role and Key Success Metrics

 Before you even think about posting a job description, you need to define what success looks like for a sales manager at your company.
 This role is a constant balancing act.
 Managers have to juggle the needs of their team, the expectations of leadership, and the demands of customers.
 Your job description should reflect this reality by outlining clear responsibilities and the metrics they’ll be measured against.
 Go beyond just the team’s sales quota.
 Consider metrics like forecast accuracy, rep productivity, employee retention, and the time it takes for new hires to ramp up.
 Clearly defining these expectations from the start ensures you and your potential candidates are aligned on what it takes to meet important goals and thrive in the role.

-Interview Strategies to Find the Best Candidates
+Interview Questions That Reveal the Best Candidates

 The best interviews uncover how a candidate thinks, not just what they’ve accomplished.
 Move beyond standard questions and use behavioral and situational scenarios to gauge their leadership potential.
 Ask questions like, “Tell me about a time you coached an underperforming rep. What was your approach and what was the result?” or “How would you handle a conflict between two of your top performers?”
 A key challenge for any leader is managing diverse sales teams, so ask how they identify and leverage the unique strengths of each team member.
 Listen for answers that demonstrate empathy, a structured coaching process, and a data-informed approach to problem-solving.
 You’re looking for a coach and a strategist, not just a former sales star.